cits3007/cits3007.github.io/src/faq.md

   You **may not**{ class="hi-pri" } contact the unit coordinator (or any other person) regarding the content of questions while a test is running -- see ["Test conduct"](#test-conduct).

+### I have a UniAccess accommodation plan, do I need to let you know about this? { #accommodations }

+Yes.

+Your UniAccess accommodation plan (UAAP) will state that if you have alternative exam arrangements for a quiz, test, exam or other timed assessment, then you need to contact the Unit Coordinator at least 2-3 weeks prior to the date of the assessment to request that these arrangements be put in place.
+Please do so by [emailing the Unit Coordinator](/#unit-coordinator).

+The exam for CITS3007 is School-run, rather than organised by the Exams Office, so you *will* need to email the Unit Coordinator to request that alternative exam arrangements be put in place.

+If your UniAccess accommodation plan states that you require flexibility with submission deadlines, then it will also state that you should "contact the Unit Coordinator in a timely manner, i.e. no later than three university working days after the due date".
+It will be greatly appreciated if you can alert the Unit Coordinator as early as possible that you'll be submitting late, but staff understand that this is not always feasible.
+Note that adjustments to submission deadlines do not apply to quizzes, tests or exams for CITS3007.

 ## Academic conduct and source citation { #academic-conduct-source-citation }